ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 Note that an equation of the form

 Either.
-We haveand the determinant of the system (12) is different from zero.
-The maximum is therefore only reached for the equation.
+We haveand the determinant of system (12) is not zero.
+Therefore, the maximum is only reached for the equation.

 We will demonstrate the following property:

-The maximum fromcan only be reachedon equations of the form (13).
+The maximum ofcan only be achievedon equations of the form (13).

-From the property demonstrated in the previous No. we see that the maximum is reached either for the equationor for an equation of degree.
+From the property demonstrated in the previous No., we see that the maximum is reached, or rather for the equationor for an equation of degree.

-This property is due to MI Schur ( 6 ) who stated it in the following way:
+This property is due to M.I.
+Schur ( 6 ) who stated it as follows:

-If equation (1) has all its roots real we have the inequality
+If equation (1) has all its roots real, then we have the inequality

-equality not being possible - outside the trivial case- that for equations of the form
+equality not being possible - except in the trivial case- than for equations of the form

 15.

 We can extend the previous result a little in caseare given.
-We show again, as above, that the maximum ofcan only be achieved by an equation of the form
+We show oncore, as above, that the maximum ofcan only be reached by an equation of the form

 Such an equation is completely determined by the given values.
-Indeed, if there were two of them, one could transform one into the other by a simple linear transformation and one would come across a contradiction with the growth property demonstrated in No. 10.
+Indeed, if there were two, one could be transformed into the other by a simple linear transformation and we would encounter a contradiction with the growth property demonstrated in No. 10.

 It is clear that the minimum of the report